em-yu/em-yu.github.io/content/research/3DLayers.md

 ## Acknowledgments

-We thank our study participants for their time and invaluable in- sights into their craft.
+We thank our study participants for their time and invaluable insights into their craft.
 We thank Berend Baas and Gilda Manfredi for help with testing the interface.
 We thank the anonymous reviewers for their helpful comments.
-This work was supported by ERC Start- ing Grant D3 (ERC-2016-STG 714221), Mitacs Globalink Research Award, NSERC (RGPIN-2018-05072) and by software donations from Adobe.
+This work was supported by ERC Starting Grant D3 (ERC-2016-STG 714221), Mitacs Globalink Research Award, NSERC (RGPIN-2018-05072) and by software donations from Adobe.